fmalina/revisions-blocl/activism/sapiens.md

 cultural codes, religious beliefs and social habits.
 Money is the only trust system created by humans that can bridge almost any cultural gap, and that does not discriminate on the basis of religion, gender, race, age or sexual orientation.
-Thanks to money, even people who don’t know each other and don’t trust each other can nevertheless cooperate effectively.
+Thanks to money, even people who don't know each other and don't trust each other can nevertheless cooperate effectively.

 When everything is convertible, and when trust depends on anonymous coins and